microsoft/fabricrealtimelab/modules/moduleex01.md

 Because the code iterates through the datatable, we can see the *WHO* symbol is generated first, then *WHAT*, and so on.

-> :bulb: **Did you know?**
-> There is a deliberate order to the stock symbols in the datatable.
-Do you see it?

-Using your own environment, execute the KQL query and/or monitor the Percent Changed chart to see if you notice these anomalies.
+Using your own environment, execute the KQL query and/or monitor the *Percent Changed* chart to see if you notice these anomalies.

 ## 2. Consider a mitigation strategy